 At United Way, we believe everyone deserves a place of their own to call home.
 But finding safe and affordable housing in Dane County isn't always easy.
 By investing in programs that help families avoid eviction and rapidly re-house those that do become homeless, we're helping parents/caregivers and their children build a solid foundation for success across all areas of life.
 Through our Reducing School Mobility Collaborative - a program focused on keeping families in their homes and kids attending the same school, funded, in part, by The Siemer Institute - we were able to help 174 families in 2023 at risk of losing their housing with financial assistance and individualized case management.
-This was made possible through work with our partners at Community Action Coalition for South Central Wisconsin (CAC), and WayForward Resources.
+This was made possible through work with our partners at Community Action Coalition for South Central Wisconsin (CAC), Cultural Practices that are Relevant, Stoughton Area Resource Team (START)